aryaadinulfadlan/aryaadinulfadlan/README.md

 - 👋 Hi, I’m Arya Adinul Fadlan
-- 💞️ I'm currently fall in love with TypeScript, React JS and Next JS
+- 💞️ I'm currently fall in love with Golang
 - 📫 How to reach me +62852 1072 4142

 <!---